Days of significance

 NAIDOC Week

-NAIDOC is a celebration of Aboriginal and Torres Strait Islander cultures and an opportunity to recognise the contributions of Indigenous Australians in various fields.
+NAIDOC is a celebration of Aboriginal and Torres Strait Islander culture and an opportunity to recognise the contributions of First Nations people in various fields.
+Activities and events take place all across the nation during NAIDOC WeekThis external link will open in a new window and all Australians are encouraged to participate.
+This week of significance falls in the month of July each year.

 Days of Significance